dkolmakov/hm/README.md

 ### Current status

 Currently implemented functionality allows to load commands by the directory they were executed in.
-By default, it selects commands recursively down by the directory hierarchy.

 ### Planned features